neilshastry/aws-stock-price-prediction/README.md

 <img width="492" alt="Forecast Predictions Data" src="https://user-images.githubusercontent.com/36125669/116001117-8c227000-a625-11eb-93b6-a72f113b603f.png">

-Both models conclusively prove, that deep learning models may not be at a stage where they can be conclusively used to predict long-term price movements based on price alone.
+Both models show that deep learning may not be at a stage where they can be conclusively used to predict movements based on a single variable like price alone.
 They may be directionally aligned with the overall trend but lag actual performance mainly because they are simplistic to include only a univariate approach to price movements and suffer from autocorrelation.
-However, over shorter time horizons they may be able to aid technical indicators provided the recent price momentum is not atypically volatile.
+However, over shorter time horizons (hourly or within a day) they may be able to aid technical indicators provided the recent price momentum is not atypically volatile.

 ## Author
 Neil Shastry